powerbuoy/sleek/README.md

 # Sleek

-A WordPress theme for developers.
+A WordPress Theme for Developers.